 Instructional Resources for Engineering Online Faculty

 There are many resources that can enhance the online learning experience for students while making your job as a Distance Education instructor easier.
-The purpose of this site is to inform you of various instructional strategies and associated technologies currently in use by some of your engineering colleagues.
+Our goal is to share various instructional strategies and associated technologies currently in use by some of your engineering colleagues.

 North Carolina State University has a strong track record in the delivery of high quality opportunities for distance learning.
 Many of the resources described on these pages are university-supported and available to any faculty member at no cost.
 Additionally, Engineering Online staff members, who are aware of the specific needs of teaching and learning in engineering, can also provide support for integrating these resources into your teaching.
 All of these resources have been locally reviewed and are in use by your colleagues here at NCSU.

-New synchronous communication options for Distance Education students
+Synchronous communication options for DE faculty and students

 EOL faculty have found that synchronous communication via web conferencing applications can add a valuable dimension to their students' learning experience.
-Many have used NCSU supported Elluminate Live! with their students for online office hours, TA help sessions, advising or for student-led work group work.
-With the end-of-life for Elluminate approaching at the end of 2012, its replacement product Collaborate will be in use beginning August 8, 2012.
+Many are using NCSU supported Blackboard Collaborate with their students for online office hours, TA help sessions, advising or for student-led work group work.